landrs-toolkit/LANDRs-Science-Drone/docs/GettingStarted/BuildInstructions/Rotorbooms.md

 <img alt="CFTube" src="../../Images/BuildInstructions/RotorBooms/ESCInTube.jpg" width=700>

 Push the ESC into the tube.
-Gently pull on the ESC power wires whilst sliding the tube in the opposite direction until the ESC is inside the rotorboom and the end of the rotorboom is flush with the stopper end of the motormount.
+Gently pull on the ESC power wires whilst sliding the tube in the opposite direction until the ESC is inside the rotorboom and the end of the rotorboom is flush with the stopper end of the motor mount.

 ### Step 3: *Securing the rotorboom to the motor mount*